-A quick, and I mean, quick, spin to our favorite Caesar’s Salad.
-You too can make this delicious dressing and dish in less than 15 minutes, which is from beginning to end.
+A quick, and I mean quick, spin to our favorite Caesar’s Salad.
+You, too, can make this delicious dressing and dish in less than 15 minutes, from beginning to end.

-I love shrimps, however, if you have prawns or scallops on hand, this dish will taste as delicious and take the same amount of time to cook.
+I love shrimp; however, if you have prawns or scallops on hand, this dish will taste as delicious and take the same time to cook.

 This recipe grew so much in popularity that in 1948 Caesar had to patent this recipe.

-In 1953, Paris’s International Society of Epicure maned the Caesar Salad the greatest recipe to originate in the Americas in the last half-century.
+In 1953, Paris’s International Society of Epicure maned the Caesar Salad, the most incredible recipe to originate in the Americas in the last half-century.

 My spin on it: